 Blair: 3 things we can all learn from spring

-Blair is a voluntary Multi-Faith chaplain based at USQ Toowoomba.
+Blair was a voluntary Multi-Faith chaplain based at USQ Toowoomba.
 Originally from a technical background, with RAAF service, Blair worked in a wide sphere of the electronics industry, prior to officer training and a subsequent eighteen active years with the Salvation Army, Australia Eastern Territory.
-Being a licensed Amateur Radio Operator (VK4BBX), Blair often becomes a Virtual Chaplain late in the evening, providing a global ministry.
+Being a licensed Amateur Radio Operator (VK4BBX), Blair often was a Virtual Chaplain late in the evening, providing a global ministry.

 Springtime down-under, possibly my favourite of the seasons.
 I like to think that perhaps any discontent the winter journey may have inflicted upon our lives can now be discarded along with our warmer, woolly garments.
 After a long, cold winter, the season of spring finally falls upon us with exotic beauty, stunning fragrance and the promise of new beginnings.

 While much of our twenty-first-century world appears in disarray, with no promise of lasting peace, the season of spring, with all its reliable beauty, tends to maintain a recurring perfect balance and the essential rhythm-of-life for all humanity.
 So how can we make the most of this season?
 What can we learn from the colours, scents and blessings of spring?

 1. Plant seeds of love and kindness

 Let the blossoming flowers, warmer days and sounds of new life inspire you to add brightness and warmth to each conversation and encounter.
 Take extra care and effort to invest time and kindness in your dealings with others and then watch as those seeds of kindness blossom into richer, more vibrant relationships in the weeks and months to come.
 Look for every opportunity to cultivate love and kindness around you.
 The world could always do with a little more of both.